-When a utility company turned to AGB to protect workers and critical infrastructure, the security company developed its own emergency response plan, patrol system and training to minimize disruption
+When a utility company turned to AGB, an award winning security service company, to protect workers and critical infrastructure, the security company developed its own emergency response plan, patrol system and training to minimize disruption

 Critical infrastructure for utilities needs protection nature.
 But in doing so, repair technicians also need protection from human nature—in the form of irate customers.

 When a violent windstorm swept through Chicago, turning dependable power lines into tangles of limp spaghetti, utility customers were in the dark for days.
 Baffled rush-hour motorists had to maneuver around non-functioning traffic signals.
 Wherever the power goes out and utility infrastructure takes a beating, customers often don’t empathize with workers doing their best to restore service step by step.
 In fact, power customers often take out their frustration on utility service technicians.

 Huge storms create anxiety in people, who then get upset and harass crew members, demanding that they restore service to their home immediately.
 Employees confined in bucket trucks are targets for customers’ frustration.
 Extra complications face workers sent to high-crime or simply unfamiliar areas where they don’t feel safe.

 A year of protests raises more potential threats to critical infrastructure.
 Utilities must weigh the risk of political dissent playing out in attempts to shut down the energy grid or harm utility workers.
 When there are security and safety concerns, power companies call on security guard services for backup.

 Three-pronged Plan Keeps Utility Infrastructure, Repair Technicians Safe

 To secure locations during power outages, AGB employs a special system with three levels of protection.
 First, we have chaperones, mobile patrols who stay with the crew members while they’re up on bucket trucks or conducting repairs on the ground.
 Chaperones are assigned to high-risk areas where they are exposed to potential threats.